huaweicloud/terraform-provider-huaweicloud/docs/resources/vpcep_endpoint.md

 * `region` - (Optional, String, ForceNew) The region in which to create the VPC endpoint.
 If omitted, the provider-level region will be used.
 Changing this creates a new VPC endpoint.

 * `service_id` - (Required, String, ForceNew) Specifies the ID of the VPC endpoint service.
+  The VPC endpoint service could be private or public.
 Changing this creates a new VPC endpoint.

 * `vpc_id` - (Required, String, ForceNew) Specifies the ID of the VPC where the VPC endpoint is to be created.
 Changing this creates a new VPC endpoint.